secretstartups/handbook/content/handbook/company/okrs/_index.md

 1. **Influenceable** - the Key Result owner (department, team, or individual) should be able to impact Key Result through the owner's actions.
     1. **Example**: an individual KR to change company-wide net retention is too broad; there are too many other conflating factors for an individual to determine impact.
 However, net retention could be appropriate KR for an entire department.
 1. **Time Bound** - has a due date.
 At GitLab, unless otherwise stated, this is within the quarter.
-1. **Measurable** - As Key Results provide the milestones for how we’ll complete objective, KR should be either a *qualitative* (i.e. completed Y/N or number of steps of project completed) or *quantitative* (increased a metric by x) measure that can prove we accomplished the Key Result. *Quantifying Key Results strongly preferred.*
+1. **Measurable** - As Key Results provide the milestones for how we'll complete objective, KR should be either a *qualitative* (i.e. completed Y/N or number of steps of project completed) or *quantitative* (increased a metric by x) measure that can prove we accomplished the Key Result. *Quantifying Key Results strongly preferred.*
 1. **Mutually Exclusive** - Measure one component of progress for an objective without overlapping with progress represented by other Key Results.
-Progress for one Key Result shouldn’t count towards another Key Result.
+Progress for one Key Result shouldn't count towards another Key Result.
     1. **Example**: A Key Result for number of transactions and a Key Result for average dollar amount of transactions are an example of mutually exclusive Key Results: one KR measures *volume* while the other Key Result measures *quality* of volume.
-On the other hand, a Key Result for total number of transactions and a Key Result for number of transactions from North America is an example of an overlap: progress gets ‘double-counted’ for both Key Result.
+On the other hand, a Key Result for total number of transactions and a Key Result for number of transactions from North America is an example of an overlap: progress gets 'double-counted' for both Key Result.
-1. **Collectively Exhaustive** - Key Results should fully account for what’s required to achieve an objective.
+1. **Collectively Exhaustive** - Key Results should fully account for what's required to achieve an objective.
 If all Key Results are achieved, then, by default, the Objective must also be achieved.
 1. **Few Words and Ubiquitous Language** - [As defined in Handbook](/handbook/communication/#mecefu-terms).

 *You can score your OKRs against these criteria to determine whether your OKRs are effective.*